Settlement permit

 Five-year legal residence

-To obtain a settlement permit, you must have lived legally in Germany for five years, i.e. have a (temporary) residence title.
+To obtain a settlement permit, you must have lived legally in Germany for five years, i.e. have a (temporary) residence permit.
 Short trips abroad are harmless.

-However, there are special regulations in the Residence Act that allow you to be granted a settlement permit even if you have not been in Germany for five years.
+However, as mentioned above, there are special regulations in the Residence Act that allow you to be granted a settlement permit even if you have not been in Germany for five years.

 Special regulations